Jawz84/GitBooks/powershell_contributing.md

 #### Find code for a Cmdlet

 There is a lot of code in PowerShell.
 So where do you find the code you need to edit in order to solve the issue you picked?
-If you are are looking for the code for a specific Cmdlet, let's say `Get-Host`, you could search the codebase for 'Get-Host' and filter only \*.cs files, but you would not find it.
+If you are looking for the code for a specific Cmdlet, let's say `Get-Host`, you could search the codebase for 'Get-Host' and filter only \*.cs files, but you would not find it.
 You will find if you search for 'Get, "Host' and filter \*.cs files only.
 This is because Cmdlets names in C\# are declared like this:

 ```text
 [Cmdlet(VerbsCommon.Get, "Host" /* abbreviated */ )]